"Gabriel?" the voice on the other end says in disbelief.

 Collin softens and nods in agreement.
 "Come on, let's go back to the room.
 It sounds like you have a lot to tell me about."

 They sit on their respective beds and Gabe tells him about Lorelai.
 He tells him everything, the anorexia, how she's been slowly falling apart for years now, Max cheating and Gwen leaving and finally closes the tale off with her attempted suicide.
-And it was just an attempt, as he learned on the drive to Albuquerque.
 He even tells Collin how in a moment of weakness he hit her and how it's probably the worst thing he's ever done.
 He does not once say anything about himself.

 Collin looks at him, frowning.
 "I can't excuse what you did, but I think you've repented enough.
 You were there for her, in the end.
 Apologize to her, and I think you can stop hating yourself for it."